-The Compensation Committee is currently comprised of David Lewis (Chair), James Bowland and Walter Gates.
-Mr. Lewis and Mr. Bowland are independent.
+The Compensation Committee is currently comprised of three directors of the Corporation, David Lewis (Chair), David Appel, David Thomson and Sean Morrison, all of whom are independent.
 The responsibilities, powers and operation of the Compensation Committee are set out in the Committee mandate, a copy of which is attached as Appendix C.